 Some of the covered dental services may include (be sure to check with your plan for details):

-If you have network coverage, you may be limited to a specific number of cleanings, exams and extractions per year.
-You may also be required to pay a portion of the costs for comprehensive services like fillings and crowns.
-Check with your plan for more details.
+If you have network or OSB coverage, you may be limited to a specific number of services per year.
+You may also be required to pay a portion of the costs.
+Check your Evidence of Coverage (EOC) for more details.

 What’s covered under Medicare Advantage dental plans